vahuja92/jkan/_datasets/lobbyist-dataset.md

 ---
 schema: default
 title: Chicago Lobbyists
-organization: Sample Department
+organization: City of Chicago
-notes: This is an example dataset that comes with a new installation of JKAN
+notes: This dataset lists names of lobbyists, their employer, and the client of the employer.
 resources:
   - name: Data Portal Link
     url: 'https://data.cityofchicago.org/Ethics/Lobbyist-Data-Lobbyist-Employer-Client-Combination/2eqz-3nvz'